hay/facetool/README.md

     facetool.py average -i group.jpg -o average.jpg

+You can also average all faces in a video, which will give an interesting, ephemeral effect

+    facetool.py average -i face.mp4 -o average.jpg

 Save 'original' and 'transformed' averaged faces as well

     facetool.py average -i faces -o average.jpg --save-originals --save-warped